 INCREDIBLE EDIBLE MUNCH

-Hangs up the buns after 80 years
+Art's Famous Chili Dogs Hangs up the buns after 8 decades

 But not before one customer who had been coaxed to try one of the eatery’s chili dogs for years finally relented.

 “For year’s my dad and my brother been telling us to come try it out,” Brianna Guzman told KABC News.
 “So, this is the first time and I’m just sad about it.
 It was really good.”